djevans071/OpenStreetMap-Manhattan/report.md

 #### Bike racks

-It looks like bicycle parking is the most popular amenity in NYC, at least as far as the OSM data suggests.
+The OSM data suggests that bicycle parking is the most popular amenity in NYC by far.
 Most of the bicycle parking nodes are submitted by `cityracks`, so we're probably looking at public bike racks.
-Let us take a closer look at these racks.
+Let us take a closer look at them.
 We use the `select` module in `query.py` to create a pandas dataframe from the output of the following SQL query:

 ```sql
 SELECT value